5 Key Secrets to Keep in Mind When You Sequence Your Yoga Class

 1. Check-in with your audience

 When you design your class, make sure to check in with your students.
-Are you preparing a beginner class or a special audience class e.g. for kids or elderly?
+Are you preparing a beginner class or a special audience class e.g. for kids or the elderly?
 Setting specific target audiences allows you to really work with your students and care for them according to their level.
 Imagine you teach a class with lots of very advanced yogis AND 2-3 beginners.
 It will be difficult to manage and satisfy all of them.
 So your best bet is to set some guidelines before you advertise for a class so that you can prepare accordingly and have your students leaving your class happy afterward.
 Marita’s one rule for sequencing a yoga class is to write an accessible sequence that allows you to add extra options for the students who may want more of a challenge.

 2. Prepare for modifications and variations

 Sequencing your class means that you have an approximate plan of what you want to teach and how long.
 Of course, we cannot always stick to it as we need to be spontaneous as well and adjust to any situation.
 When you plan your class, you should write out a few modifications of each posture in case your students can’t follow or need some more diversity.
 There are lots of variations available to add a little fun.
-Example: when you teach cat and cow pose, flow into tiger pose after and hold the pose.
+For example: when you teach cat and cow pose, flow into tiger pose after and hold the pose.

 3. Add a few extras

 As a new yoga teacher, you may feel nervous sometimes standing in front of a big group (or even a small one).
 That’s totally fine!
 While some of us can easily overplay this and act totally normal, others speak very fast and rush through their sequence.
 Best is to always add a few extra postures to your list so that in case you have too much time- you don’t panic, and can just throw in a few more postures.
-Allie, the Journey Junkie, encourages using Yoga cards from Workout Labs to help build a class foundation.

 4. Add breaks